For Muslims, the Qur’an is a book providing guidance—but for Christians, the Bible has more than guidance: good news.

 First of all, they are both the sacred scriptures of major world religions.
 Second, they are viewed as a means of moral guidance to the communities to whom they were sent.
 Finally, they both contain apparent references to characters that appear to be the same historical figures.

-If one does not take the time to critically assess the differences between the Bible and the Qur’an, the similarities might lead to the assumption that a Muslim reads the Qur’an in the same way and for the same purposes as a Christian reads the Bible.
+If one does not take the time to critically assess the differences between the Bible and the Qur’an, the similarities might lead to the assumption that a Muslim reads the Qur’an in the same way and for the same purposes that a Christian reads the Bible.
 However, noticing the ways that the Qur’an and the Bible differ is perhaps more important to understanding how and why a Muslim takes up the Qur’an.
 These differences can often be overlooked in dialogue between Christians and Muslims, resulting in significant misunderstanding.

-In an attempt to mitigate such misunderstanding, this article will address three significant differences between the Qur’an and the Bible.
+To mitigate such misunderstanding, this article will address three significant differences between the Qur’an and the Bible.
 First, for a reader accustomed to the structure and genre of biblical texts, the format of the Qur’an will immediately appear foreign.
 Second, though both books claim to be divine revelation, the content revealed by each book differs significantly.
 Third, in the life of a faithful Muslim, the Qur’an often functions differently than does the Bible for Christians.

+As we delve into the differences between the Qur’an and the Bible, we should discuss their structures and identify similarities.
 Traditional Islamic accounts teach that Muhammad recited verses of the Qur’an to his followers little by little over a 22-year period.1 These followers committed the Qur’an to memory and recorded some of it in writing, using whatever materials were at hand whenever Muhammad experienced occasions of revelation.
 When Muhammad died, however, the Ummah lacked a written and codified version of the Qur’an.
 Much of it had yet to be recorded in writing, and what was written down had not been gathered into a centralized collection.

 Compilation of the Qur’an